 Investing is defined as “the outlay of money usually for income or profit.”
 The idea behind investing?
 Put your money to work for you in something you believe will increase in value over time.
-Investing your money in the stock market may seem like a foreign concept; how do you know which funds to invest in?
-How does trading actually work?
-And what the heck is a mutual fund?

 There are several types of investment accounts, designed for different purposes.

 Retirement accounts are for the future and include 401(k) and IRA accounts.
 These typically include penalties if you access them before retirement age, and the government often gives you tax breaks on them to encourage investing.

 Regular investment accounts are often referred to as brokerage accounts.
 These aren't necessarily for retirement, so you can add or withdraw your money as you see fit.
 These don't have special tax benefits (unlike many retirement accounts.)

 Retirement accounts, like a 401(k) or 403(b), can only be offered through your employer.
 They are named for the section of the Internal Revenue Code that outlines how they work.

 401(k) plans can be offered by private companies.
 Similarly, 403(b) plans can be offered by public education employers, some non-profits and the like.

 If you have one of these accounts, your employer will deduct a percentage of your salary from your paycheck every month and put it in this account.
 Some employers match employee contributions up to a certain amount so they're a great way to start investing.